A mean curvature type flow with capillary boundary in a unit ball: Introduction

 where $u$ is the support function of hypersurface $x(M,\cdot)$ and $\mathbb{M}^{n+1}_k$ is the space form with constant sectional curvature $k$ and metric $ds^2:=d\rho^2+\phi^2(\rho)g_{_{\mathbb{S}^{n}}}$.
-This flow is also volume preserving and monotone decreasing the surface area $|M_t|$.
+This flow is also volume preserving and area decreasing by the Minkowski formulas.
 They obtained the longtime existence of this flow and proved that it smoothly converges to a round sphere if the initial hypersurface is star-shaped.
 As a result, this yields a flow proof of classical Alexandrov-Fenchel inequalities of quermassintegrals in convex geometry.
-Recently, they obtained that the similar phenomenon also holds for the general warped produced manifold in \cite{GuanLiWang} jointed with Wang.
+Recently, they obtained that a similar phenomenon also holds for the general warped produced manifold in \cite{GuanLiWang} jointed with Wang.
 For the methods which use a fully nonlinear flow to establish geometric inequalities, we refer also to \cite{GuanWang}.
 Last but not least, we recommend the literature \cite{A}, \cite{AW}, \cite{AW2}, \cite{CM}, \cite{SX} and references therein for extensions to general anisotropic and fully nonlinear curvature flows in various ambient spaces.